tbundle/AgeQueue/README.md

 ## HashList
 A `java.util.List` implementation which mixes the benifit of both `java.util.ArrayList` and `java.util.LinkedList` along with map like searching capability.

 The list stores objects in a typical LinkedList fashion which allows easy addition and deletion.
-Additionaly, the list maintaines pointers at various places through the list which are calculated based on the hascode of the object allowing faster object search through the list.
+Additionally, the list maintaines pointers at various places through the list which are calculated based on the hascode of the object allowing faster object search through the list.
+In other words, HashList can be viewed as LinkedList of small ArrayLists (logically).

+When to use HashList-
+  * You want faster object search (too many `List.contains()` checks); in this case, both ArrayList and LinkedList will scan all the    elements but HashList won't
+  * Your LinkedList is too big and you operate too much with it; you know that locating an index in LinkedList also involves traversing it.
+Use HashList which does not involve sequential traversal to reach to an index
+  * In fact, you can always replace your LinkedList with HashList as HashList gives superior searching and traversal along with everything that LinkedList offers

 HashList implementation is NOT thread-safe.